jogetoss/email-tool-with-template/README.md

 # Description

-This email tool plugin allows a template to be used to be included in the email message
+This process tool plugin sends email message to targeted recipient(s), with ability to select a body template via hash variable.

 # Getting Help